-The Pre-2000 Ban and it's Impact
+The Pre-2000 Ban and its Impact

 In the 1950s, laws were passed criminalising homosexuality, specifically, within the Royal Navy, British Army and Royal Air Force.
 Homosexuality was defined under these laws as ‘conduct of a cruel, indecent or unnatural kind’ and could be punished with up to two years in prison.